-What type of behaviors warrants a referral?
+What type of behaviors warrant a referral?

 Any self-injurious behaviors, suicidal ideation, erratic behavior that disrupts or threatens to disrupt the daily operations of the college and its activities, or behaviors that might compromise campus or personal safety should be referred.
 When in doubt, make a referral.
 The BAT hopes to be proactive in addressing a possible threat to the campus and providing assistance to a student in need if possible.
-Disruptive or threatening behaviors that have occurred and violate the Student Code of Conduct should continue to be dealt with in the established procedural manner by notifying security, the campus security authority, and the vice president of student services disciplinary action will be taken to restore and protect the sanctity of the community.
+Disruptive or threatening behaviors that have occurred and violate the Student Code of Conduct should continue to be dealt with in the established procedural manner by notifying security, the campus security authority, and the vice president of student services.